Client-Conditional Federated Learning via Local Training Data Statistics: Method

 \subsection{Conditional Model Architecture}

 We condition a standard convolutional neural network (CNN) on the client statistics by concatenating $\mathbf{s}_i$ with the flattened feature vector after the convolutional layers and before the fully-connected (FC) classifier.
-This simple approach allows the FC layers to learn how to use the statistics to modulate classification, without imposing any structure on how the conditioning information is incorporated.
+This lets the FC layers learn how to use the statistics to modulate classification.

 For $28{\times}28$ grayscale inputs (MNIST, Fashion-MNIST), the architecture is:

 For $32{\times}32$ RGB inputs (CIFAR-10, CIFAR-100), the architecture uses four convolutional layers with batch normalization: